Travel with your card

 Can I block my card for purchases abroad?

-We strive to offer our customers solutions that are as safe and simple as possible.
-At present, we do not provide the opportunity to block cards abroad, but we are closely following developments.
-As a customer, you're always protected against financial losses, as long as you have not been negligent with the card.
+We always work to provide solutions that are as safe and simple as possible for our customers.
+Eurocard currently does not offer the option to deactivate the card for purchases abroad, but we are constantly assessing this.
+As a customer, you are always protected against financial losses as long as you have not acted negligently.

-- Can I withdraw foreign currency at a currency exchange office?
+- Can I withdraw cash at an exchange point?

 Does it cost anything to visit a lounge?

 Yes different lounges cost a different amount depending on the country etc.